guillerdev97/spring-security-without-websecurityconfigureradapater/README.md

 # Security demo project using Spring Boot

-This is a basic project using Spring Security without WebSecurityConfigurerAdapter
+This is a basic project using Spring Security without WebSecurityConfigurerAdapter.